budzskl/strato/README.md

 # strato
-my personal deashbaord for all my life stuff
+my personal dashboard for all my life stuff